knod/playback/README.md

 **`.once( [int, int, int] || int )`**

 Takes either an array of three integers or one integer.
-Sets off the events 'jumpBegin', 'jumpFinish' (those names are slated to be changed to 'onceBegin' and 'onceFinish'), and loop events.
+Sets off the events 'onceBegin', 'onceFinish', and loop events.
 If playing and pausing aren't enough for you (they weren't for me), you can have complete control of navigation using incrementors.
-Look at the definition for 'incrementors' for more detail.
+Look at the definition for 'incrementors' for more details.

 `.once()` can do any of the text navigation operations described below.
 They're there because the arguments for incrementing can annoying and hard to remember.
 If you're going to use `.once()`, I suggest picking either relative or absolute movement, but not both.
 Code gets confusing after a while otherwise.